ODonnchadha/fluentvalidation-fundamentals/README.md

 - This course will teach you how to use FluentValidation library to perform validation in ASP.NET Core applications.
 - [FluentValidation](https://fluentvalidation.net) is a free and open-source library developed by Jeremy Skinner.

-> Welcome to the Validation in DDD course
+> Welcome to the Validation in DDD course.

 > This is the source code for my Pluralsight course about Validation in DDD.